Jackson-Rain/ByteBase/README.md

 # ByteBase
-A simple database framework that uses ByteBuffer to store data tables in binary.
+A simple database framework that uses bytebuffer to store data tables in binary.

 ## Usage
 ```javascript